 Can someone with residence in Australia be sued before Austrian courts?
 Can two people living in Australia agree that Austrian courts have international jurisdiction?
 Can someone from Austria access property in Australia?
 The International Litigation and Arbitration program aims to provide students with the knowledge to answer these questions and many more.
-Jet to Graz, Austria in your July university holidays for a 3-week intensive law study program on International Litigation and Arbitration at the University of Graz.
+Jet to Graz, Austria in your July university holidays for a 3-week intensive law study program on International Litigation, Arbitration and Mediation at the University of Graz.
 Most Australian university degrees do not offer students an opportunity to study this topic so this program will be a unique, resume-building opportunity for anyone interested in working in an international aspect of law.

 This program will aim to provide students with the knowledge and tools necessary to enable a critical analysis of problems in this area.

 This course aims to give an overview of the different (international) conflict resolution processes.
 It starts with the classical approach to conflicts – principles of international litigation – and covers a European perspective in relation to Australian law.
 A special focus will be placed on cross-border insolvency proceedings.

 The second part of the course addresses international arbitration, the most important mechanism for the settlement of international commercial disputes.
 Participants will be provided with a thorough understanding of international institutional arbitration and work on current issues in arbitral practice.

 Students will not only learn about different negotiation principles and theories, but also test and consolidate this knowledge through exercises and role-plays in the third part of this course.
 Additionally, they will get to know the (legal) backgrounds of international negotiation as well as international mediation – in the public and private sector.

 In the final section of the course, students will learn how to apply this entire new gained knowledge when drafting dispute resolution clauses.
 Furthermore, this course covers common aspects like understanding conflict as such and the role of culture in trans-border conflict resolution.